aeon-toolkit/aeon/docs/contributing.md

 it. **First ensure that the issue is not already being worked on.
 Look if there are any linked PRs and search the issue number in the pull requests list.**
-To assign yourself an **Issue/Pull Request**, please post a comment in the issue including '@aeon-actions-bot', the username of people to assign and the word `assign`:
+To assign yourself an **Issue/Pull Request**, please post a comment in the issue including '@aeon-actions-bot', the username of people to assign and the word `assign` (Please nore that anyone @'ed in the comment will be assigned to the issue):

     For example:
     ```python